jessepollak/donotpaylist/README.md

 # Do not pay list

-The goal of this project is to create a community maintained list of malicious (or problematic) Bitcoin addresses.
+The Do Not Pay List provides a tool for Bitcoin users to report Bitcoin addresses associated with fraud or other malicious activity to a community maintained list.
+This list can be used by Bitcoin wallet providers to provide enhanced user feedback with regards to malicious addresses.

 # User types